zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 # **A Bitset Entity-Component-System in C99**

 # What is an ECS
 If you're reading this, you probably know what an Entity-Component-System (ECS) is already.
-If you need a really giant overview of this concept, check out this [ECS FAQ](https://github.com/SanderMertens/ecs-faq) However, here's a quick refresher.
+If you need a really giant overview of this concept, check out this [ECS FAQ](https://github.com/SanderMertens/ecs-faq).
+However, here's a quick refresher.

-Implementations differ, but the modern, generalized concept is a bunch of arrays storing contiguous or at least sequential data of the same type, say, 500 floats in a row.
+Implementations differ, but the modern, generalized concept is a bunch of arrays storing several instances of the same data, say, 500 floats in a row.
 An **entity**, usually just an integer of some sort, indexes into these data arrays, otherwise known as **components**, in some fashion.
 There may or may not be a concept of a **tag**, which is almost the same as a component except without any associated data (a tag's presence essentially acts as a boolean flag). **Systems** are processing functions, usually accompanied by some sort of **query** that selects the entities owning certain components that you are actually interested in operating on within a particular system.
 There may be a **world**, which acts as a container that holds component arrays and entity data.
 A world is technically optional, but this concept arises due to issues pertaining to entity deletion.

 # Why Make Another One?
 There are plenty of existing ECS solutions around the web (probably one of the best being [Flecs](https://github.com/SanderMertens/flecs)) Many of them are incredible feats of engineering!
 Many of them are also very complicated, and lean very far from the *actual* goal of what your average casual game developer likely wants: a conceptually simple and decently performant way to filter for the particular game objects they would like to work with at any given time.
 This really should not take a multi-thousand line codebase to achieve, and we should be able to keep our implementation in our heads.
-We shouldn't have to worry about "deferred updates" or multithreading or relationship graphs or whatever.
+We shouldn't have to worry about deferred updates or multithreading or relationship graphs or whatever.

+I want to create new objects, modify the things they do and don't have, modify the values that those things have, and delete them sometimes.
+I want this to be easy and dynamic.

 Let's keep it simple, and design something we won't be afraid to use.